MicrosoftDocs/OData-docs/Odata-docs/webapi/modelbound-attribute.md

 # Model Bound Attributes
 **Applies To**:[!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v7.md)][!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v6.md)]

-Since [Web API OData V6.0.0](https://www.nuget.org/packages/Microsoft.AspNet.OData/6.0.0) which depends on [OData Lib 7.0.0](https://www.nuget.org/packages/Microsoft.OData.Core/7.0.0), we add a new feature named ModelBoundAttribute, use this feature, we can control the query setting through those attributes to make our service more secure and even control the query result by set page size, automatic select, automatic expand.
+Since [Web API OData V6.0.0](https://www.nuget.org/packages/Microsoft.AspNet.OData/6.0.0) which depends on [OData Lib 7.0.0](https://www.nuget.org/packages/Microsoft.OData.Core/7.0.0), we add a new feature named ModelBoundAttribute, using this feature, we can control the query setting through those attributes to make our service more secure and even control the query result by set page size, automatic select, automatic expand.

 Let's see how to use this feature.

 ### Global Query Setting

-Now the default setting for WebAPI OData is : client can't apply `$count`, `$orderby`, `$select`, `$top`, `$expand`, `$filter` in the query, query like `localhost\odata\Customers?$orderby=Name` will failed as BadRequest, because all properties are not sort-able by default, this is a breaking change in 6.0.0, if we want to use the default behavior that all query option are enabled in 5.x version, we can configure the HttpConfigration to enable the query option we want like this:
+Now the default setting for WebAPI OData is : client can't apply `$count`, `$orderby`, `$select`, `$top`, `$expand`, `$filter` in the query, query like `localhost\odata\Customers?$orderby=Name` will fail as BadRequest, because all properties are not sort-able by default, this is a breaking change in 6.0.0, if we want to use the default behavior that all query option are enabled in 5.x version, we can configure the HttpConfigration to enable the query option we want like this:

 ```C#
 //...